roostoo/roostoo.github.io/terms-of-service.md

 ## Mock Trading Competitions

-### Description

 Mock Trading Competitions is a feature offered by Roostoo.
 Roostoo also provides the feature functionality for third party Partner Hosts to conduct mock trading competitions on our app and website.

 Partner Host is a third party that hosts its branded mock trading competitions powered by Roostoo’s mobile app and website platform.
 The purpose of mock trading competitions is to enable partner hosts to engage their respective community in blockchain and cryptocurrency education.
+Partner Host may also host mock trading competitions as a sponsor to Roostoo.

 The Partner Host has to agree terms with Roostoo in hosting the competitions.
 Some examples of Partner Hosts are student organizations, educational institutions, and business entities.

 These competitions are in no way sponsored, endorsed or administered by, or associated with, Apple, Inc. and Google, LLC.
 Any questions, comments or complaints regarding the competitions should be directed to Roostoo and its affiliated Partner Hosts.

+## Roostoo Game Token (RSTO)

+Roostoo Game Token (RSTO) is an innovative design that will become the backbone of the Roostoo ecosystem.
+Roostoo allows users to pay-in their RSTO to enter mock trading competitions.
+After each competition ends, RSTO will be distributed back to users according to their ranking on the leaderboard.

+RSTO merely serves as a game point currency to reward users that perform certain activities on Roostoo.
+Currently, RSTO has no cash value and does not constitute your property.
+For more details about RSTO, please click on the RSTO page on the website.

-### Eligibility
+#### Eligibility

-A.	Roostoo General Competition:
+A.	Roostoo Training Ground:

-Each user who signs up an account on Roostoo App or Website is automatically enrolled in Roostoo General Competition as a participant.
+Each user who signs up an account on Roostoo App or Website is automatically enrolled in Roostoo Training Ground to practice and get familiarity with mock trading on the Roostoo App.

+B.	Roostoo Regular Competition:

+Roostoo regular competitions are open for every Roostoo user.
+Users will need to pay-in their RSTO game tokens to enter any Roostoo regular competition.
+After each competition ends, RSTO will be distributed back to users according to their ranking on the leaderboard.
+For the distribution mechanism, please click here.

-B.	Partner Host Competition:
+C.	Partner Host Competition:

 Roostoo generates an invitation code to the Partner Host.
 The specific invitation code is distributed only by the Partner Host to make eligible for their targeted participants to enter the relevant competition.
 Roostoo will not provide any Partner Host invitation code to other general users.